rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 be consumed by durable consumers.
 To further improve the delivery guarantees of the producer we use these additional mechanisms:
 1. Declare all destination queues, a.k.a, *consumer groups*, using a new property called `requiredGroups`.
 A message may need to be delivered to more than one application.
 Hence, the producer has to be told which those *consumer groups* are.

+---

+Configure `errorChannelEnabled: true` so that *send failures* are sent to an error channel for the destination.
+We need this setting so that we can configure the following one.
+The error channel is called <destinationName>.errors e.g. `destinationName.errors`

+Configure the RabbitMQ binder so that we receive confirmations of successfully sent Trades.
+We need to specify the name of the channel.
+Unsuccessful confirmations are sent to the *error channel*.

+*IMPORTANT*: The connection factory must be configured to enable publisher confirms.

+Configure RabbitMQ's binder (`application-cluster.yml`)to use publisher confirms and publisher returns.

 ## Testing Applications